• Skip to primary navigation

 Home » Recipes » Dog treats

-By Trang Doan - Sep 26, 2020 (updated Sep 26, 2020) - This post may contain affiliate links.
+By Trang Doan - Oct 7, 2024 (updated Oct 7, 2024) - This post may contain affiliate links.

 Jump to Recipe

-Drizzling peanut butter over apple dog treats on a baking tray
+Drizzling peanut butter over apple dog treats on a baking tray.

 And of course, if you want to go over the top, drizzle some melted creamy peanut butter over the treats once they’re done baking.
 No dogs will be able to resist that!

-A collage of 2 photos showing how to make oat flour from rolled oats in a food processor
+A collage of 2 photos showing how to make oat flour from rolled oats in a food processor.

 Making your own oat flour from rolled oats in a food processor

-A collage of 2 photos showing how to roll out the dough
+A collage of 2 photos showing how to roll out the dough for apple dog treats.

 • A 2” dog bone cookie cutter will yield about 30 treats while a 1 ½ square cookie cutter will yield about 48 treats.